-I am so pleased to welcome all the children to Thriplow CofE Primary School, and am excited to be on this learning journey with them.
-My name is Miss Batty (Miss B), and I am the class teacher.
+I am so pleased to welcome all the children and their families to Thriplow CofE Primary School, and am excited to be on this learning journey with them.
+My name is Miss Batty (known as Miss B), and I am the class teacher.
 In the mornings the teaching assistant is Miss Webbe, and in the afternoon it is Mrs Maloney.
-On Monday afternoons the children will be taught by Mrs How, and on Wednesday mornings the children learn outdoors in the Wild Space with Mrs Symmons.
+On Wednesday afternoons the children will be taught by Mrs Symmons.
+On Wednesday mornings the Reception children will be learning outdoors in the Wild Space with Mrs Symmons.
+On Thursday afternoons the Year 1 children will be learning in the Wild Space with Mrs Symmons.

 Areas of Learning

 In the Reception year, there are 7 key areas of learning.
 These are…